Lockpickers-United/lpu-belt-explorer/src/resources/projects.md

 ### Impressioning

-- **Tier 1** - Blind impressioning* of a simple wafer lock or 4 or less pins pin tumbler.
+- **Tier 1** - Blind impressioning* of a simple wafer lock or 4 or fewer pins in a pin tumbler.
 - **Tier 2** - Blind impressioning of 5 or more pins, simple pin tumbler or dimple lock.
   - Example of a tier 2 impressioning project: https://youtu.be/NWfle86S6oQ
 - **Tier 3** - Blind impressioning of at least 2 pin tumblers or dimple locks, that include 2+ keypins with significant security features, or false gated elements.
 - **Tier 4** - Blind impressioning of 2 locks of each of 3 different types of locks (wafer, pin tumbler, dimple, lever...).
 - **Tier 5** - Portfolio of advanced impressioning skill including various impressioned lock types.
 Must include demonstration of lever impressioning ability OR impressioning of a complex locking mechanism (example: rotating pin mechanisms).

 *Blind impressioning is defined as impressioned without access to the key or possibility to disassemble the lock.
 All Tiers must fulfill the previous ones.
 Being provided a lock from a trusted source (e.g. a member of LPU staff or a black belt) who can vouch for it being keyless is acceptable.
-Unguttable padlocks are acceptable, as are other formats provided they can be made tamper proof, for example by sealing screws with wax or intentionally stripping screws to make them unremovable.
+Unguttable padlocks are acceptable, as are other formats provided they can be made tamperproof, for example by sealing screws with wax or intentionally stripping screws to make them unremovable.

 ### Pick Making